 Important: We have traveled through Thailand for 3 weeks, the amounts we mention in this article are based on our travel route through Thailand.
 Be aware that the north and central parts of Thailand are cheaper than the south.

 Thailand trip cost: How much budget do you need for Thailand per day?

-Budget traveler: if you have a tight budget and you pay close attention to what you spend, $25 – $30 per day may be sufficient.
+Budget traveler: if you have a tight budget and you pay close attention to what you spend, $25 – $30 per person per day may be sufficient.

-Mid-range traveler: if you want a bit more luxurious, such as doing a few more expensive activities or staying at better accommodations, a budget of $35 – $55 per day is sufficient.
+Mid-range traveler: if you want a bit more luxurious, such as doing a few more expensive activities or staying at better accommodations, a budget of $35 – $55 per person per day is sufficient.

 The amounts don’t include airline tickets.
 Flight costs are very diverse.
 We ourselves always use Skyscanner and really recommend it!